 According to SCE, during such an event, the company typically attempts to notify customers who could be affected prior to de-energization if timing allows.
 For the December 7, 2017 event, SCE notified city, county and government officials prior to de-energizing but was not able to notify affected customers prior to the outage occurring.
 SCE also utilizes other wildfire mitigation practices, such as blocking of distribution reclosers in High Fire Areas, prior to de-energization.
-According to SCE, if the company elects to de-energize circuits, it is the last line of defense to protect public safety due to extreme fire weather conditions.
-Such an event must be authorized by its activated Incident Management Team.
+According to SCE, de-energization of circuits would be the last line of defense to protect public safety due to extreme fire weather conditions.
+SCE requires that such an event must be authorized by its activated Incident Management Team.

-PG&E reports that prior to this year it did not have a policy to de-energize lines as a fire prevention measure.
+PG&E reports that prior to 2018, it did not have a policy to de-energize lines as a fire prevention measure.
 PG&E reported that it did not proactively de-energize lines due to extreme fire weather conditions in 2017.
 However, in March 2018 PG&E announced that it is developing a program to de-energize lines during periods of extreme fire conditions and has been meeting with local communities to gather feedback.